bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 the functional component is focused on the input/ output

 1. Describe state.
-state is the life cycle of the object or component
+state is the life cycle of the object or component memory that our component needs to have access to

 1. Describe props.
-the props are the properties and object or component has
+the props are the properties and object or component, has the mechanism by which we pass data around